Amaretti Cookies

 Stir in Almond Flour

-Stir in almond flour and mix *JUST* until combined…dough should be thick and a bit sticky.
+Stir in almond flour and mix *JUST* until dry ingredients are combined…cookie dough should be thick and a little bit sticky.

 Form Dough into Balls + Roll in Powdered Sugar

 Place powdered sugar in a bowl or tray.
-Form dough into small balls, drop them in powdered sugar and roll them around to fully coat.
-Place on parchment paper lined baking sheet (or silicone mat) a couple inches apart.
+Use a small cookie scoop to spoon out the dough and form dough into small balls in the palm of your hands.
+Drop them in powdered sugar and roll them around to fully coat.
+Place on parchment paper lined cooking sheets (or silicone mat) a couple inches apart.
 Take 3 fingers and gently press the ball down forming a cookie.

 raw amaretti cookies on baking sheet